sola-st/CMI-Finder/README.md

 python -m neural_models.predict --model bilstm --target folder --source test_repos/DynaPyt/ --model_path saved_models/bilstm_64_32.mdl
 ```
+**Output:** Running this on our preselected set of previously unseen repositories produces the predictions saved in the file...

 The following command test the triplet model on Dynapyt repository [NOT AVAILABLE IN CURRENT DOCKER]
 ```
 python -m neural_models.predict --model triplet --target folder --source ./test_repos/DynaPyt/ --model_path ./saved_models/triplet_model_saved_copy.mdl/
 ```
+**Output:** Running this on our preselected set of previously unseen repositories produces the predictions saved in the file...

 ### Evaluate [To Do]
 Evaluate models on a labeled data set